NoEndsNoGains/End-Of-Conflict/NotetoSelf.md

 1. 12.12.2025:
    I'm recording the quick note to myself because I understood that potentially this is a good idea for creating another book and another book which I might never write.
 The book about how to end the conflict could consist of the framework/time developing which consists of reality/judgement/decision and the truth tester and the truth tester which I did develop already.
 For now, I just want to record it so I don't forget.
 Maybe not that it ever worked, but maybe something will come out of it.
+2. 16.12.2025 I'm overvewhelmed.
+As ususal, it feels like "no point".
+I wish at moment like this I would be purely like AI.
+No emotions to but focus on the work.
+Unfortunately I am not.